lxc86739795/lxc86739795.github.io/index.md

 ---
 ## Recent News
+- November, 2020, the code for the paper, "Beyond the Parts: Learning Multi-view Cross-part Correlation for Vehicle Re-identification, ACM MM, 2020", has been released, please refer to [code](https://github.com/lxc86739795/vehicle_reid_by_parsing).
 - August, 2020, one regular paper and one demo paper are accpepted by ACM Multimedia, 2020.
 - July, 2020, we release a large-scale multi-grained vehicle parsing dataset, **MVP dataset**, for vehicle part segmentation.
 For more datails, please refer to [MVP](MVP.md).
 - July, 2020, one paper was published on IEEE Transactions on Image Processing [LINK](https://ieeexplore.ieee.org/document/9127791).